fiverr/dangerfile.js/README.md

 Follow documentation at [danger.js](https://danger.systems/js/)

-Create a dangerfile and run it. (uses npx, danger does not need to be installed)
+Create a dangerfile and run it.

 ```
 npx @fiverr/dangerfile